 In addition to making transportation more environmentally friendly, governments must also plan for the impacts of severe weather events.
 Transportation agencies can conduct vulnerability assessments to understand how extreme weather and climate change could impact their infrastructure assets, such as roadways or bridges.
-Once a government knows which types of infrastructure is at the highest risk, it can take steps to design solutions that will help reduce that risk.
-For example, naturebased solutions can be used to improve the resilience of vulnerable coastal infrastructure.
+Once a government knows which types MOMENTUM has a work stream dedicated to climate change topics, including several Toolkits.
+We suggest you check out these two Toolkits in particular: